pcase/PurchaseSummary/README.md

 "Apply Promo Code" expands to show a promo code field.

 Known issues:
-1. The Pickup savings modal has a Close button.
-It should be closed by clicking outside of it.
-2. See item details needs to be taller.
-3. Apply promo code needs to be taller.
+1. Both the item details and the promo code expanders expand and collapse at the same time.
+They do not operate independently.